eml33530/Project_3/README.md

 ![Check Personality](PNG%20FIles/personality-auction/check-personality.png)

 Step 4.
-Repeat step 2 and 3 until you have added all 16 personalities to the Personality Pool
+Repeat steps 2 and 3 until you have added all 16 personalities to the Personality Pool

-View contract on Kovan Etherscan and condirm all 16 personalities have been added
+View contract on Kovan Etherscan and confirm that all 16 personalities have been added

 ![View contract](PNG%20FIles/personality-auction/personality-market-tx.png)